 The amount that you can claim depends on a number of things:

-- the amount you pay for your rent
+- the amount of rent you pay

 - if you rent privately or from a council or housing association